 Small Independent Coffee Shops

-Coffee is a major part of the Mexican culinary culture, and as such, coffee shops are quite prevalent.
+Coffee is a major part of Mexican culinary culture, and coffee shops are quite prevalent.

 Recently, coffee has taken on more and more specialization, and, as such, international chains like Starbucks are setting up shops throughout the country.

-The more coffee-obsessed locals have embraced the third wave coffee movement, which means you’ll find chic, boutique coffee spots in most major cities.
-A few of our favorites are Chiquitito in Mexico City, Caffe Sospeso in Tijuana, Fitzroy in Guadalajara, or Cafe Brujula in Oaxaca.
-Many of these spots focus not only on quality but also on serving Mexican grown beans (usually from Veracruz, Oaxaca, Puebla, or Chiapas).
+The more coffee-obsessed locals have embraced the third-wave coffee movement, which means you’ll find chic, boutique coffee spots in most major cities.
+A few of our favorites are Chiquitito in Mexico City, Caffe Sospeso in Tijuana, Fitzroy in Guadalajara, and Cafe Brujula in Oaxaca.
+Many of these spots focus on quality and serving Mexican-grown beans (usually from Veracruz, Oaxaca, Puebla, or Chiapas).

 Tipping is not mandatory at coffee shops, particularly if you order at the counter or to go.
 However, if you sit, we suggest tipping around 10%.

 Now, you should be ready to go and shop at Mexican authentic shops, stores, and markets.
-Don’t forget to head over to the essential travel tips to know before your travel to Mexico and read up on how not to be an “Ugly American” when traveling to Mexico.
+Don’t forget to head over to the essential travel tips before traveling to Mexico and read up on how not to be an “Ugly American” when traveling to Mexico.